istio/istio/architecture/ambient/ztunnel-cni-lifecycle.md

 ```

 The CNI Plugin is a binary installed as a [CNI plugin](https://kubernetes.io/docs/concepts/extend-kubernetes/compute-storage-net/network-plugins/) on the node.
-Kubernetes is responsible for invoking this when a Pod is being started (before the containers run).
+The container runtime is responsible for invoking this when a Pod is being started (before the containers run).
 When this occurs, the plugin will call out to the CNI Agent to program the network.
-This includes setting up networking rules both within the pod network namespace, and also on the host network.
+This includes setting up networking rules within both the pod network namespace and the host network.
+For more information on the rules, see the [CNI README](../../cni/README.md).
+This is done by an HTTP server running on `/var/run/istio-cni/pluginevent.sock`.

-An alternative flow is when a pod is enabled after startup.
+An alternative flow is when a pod is enrolled into ambient mode after it starts up.
 In this case, the CNI Agent is watching for Pod events from the API server directly and performing the same setup.
+Note this is done while the Pod is running, unlike the CNI plugin flow which occurs before the Pod starts.

 Once the network is configured, the CNI Agent will signal to Ztunnel to start running within the Pod.
 This is done by the [ZDS](../../pkg/zdsapi/zds.proto) API.